tralph3/ZeroTier-GUI/README.md

 **The script must be ran on the `packaging` folder, make sure to `cd` into it.**

 The script will generate a `ZeroTier-GUI.deb` package in the root directory.
-Simply install it.
+Simply install it with `dpkg -i Zerotier-GUI.deb`

 # Dependencies

 None of the packages contains the back-end, zerotier-one.
 Arch has it in the `community` repo.
 For Ubuntu based distributions, you'll need to install it manually [from their website](https://www.zerotier.com/download/).
+On top of that, you'll need python3.6 or greater, and the tkinter module.
+This however should be handled by the packaging software.